 These chickens usually adapt and do fine when kept in a coop, or confinement but like all chickens, they also want to roam and explore their environment.

-They are also good flighty birds and roam well in trees, however, their vision is sometimes blurred or blocked by the crest feather so they frighten easily and often startle them and they will fly off when approaching them silently.
+They are also good flighty birds and roam well in trees.
+Their vision is sometimes blurred or blocked by the crest feather so they frighten easily and often startle them and they will fly off when approaching them silently.

 Plus, Golden Laced Polish chickens are among the smartest and most intelligent chicken breeds.
 You can train and teach them tricks and they’ll even recognize their names.